 What could we do to support nonprofits and charities in Guelph and Wellington County?
 How could we inspire our residents to contribute to creating awesome communities?

 Inspired by the United Nations International Year of the Volunteer in 2001, nonprofits, charities, the local government and funders expressed the need to develop a Volunteer Centre in Guelph and Wellington.
 From there a small group of dedicated and innovative leaders set out to establish the new organization that would engage volunteers and support nonprofits and charities to better utilize and manage them.

-It has been almost 20 years since we formed, and we have grown to incorporate new services to respond to the needs of residents in Guelph and Wellington.
+It has been 20 years since we formed, and we have grown to incorporate new services to respond to the needs of residents in Guelph and Wellington.
 In 2004, we took over management of our local community information centre and launched Community Information Guelph.
 This program helps people find information about essential human services.
 In 2009, we launched the Snow Angels program to help Guelph citizens who were in need of volunteer snow shovelling.

 In 2017, we rebranded from the Volunteer Centre Guelph Wellington to PIN – The People and Information Network to better reflect our pillars of work.

 Volunteer Network – Community Information – Nonprofit Leadership

 PIN, the People and Information Network, is a perfect summary of who we are: we provide connections and leadership in Guelph and Wellington County to support the development of individuals and organizations.
 We help people navigate essential community services, provide a hub for volunteer opportunities and engagement, and enable best practices and continuous learning for professionals in the non-profit sector.